 - Use oversaturated hashtags!
 Your content will get lost among the other posts using that hashtag.

 - Use hashtags with less than 5000 posts, as you likely won’t get a lot of eyes on your content.

 - Use random sentences and words as hashtags.
 This was a trendy thing to do ten years ago, but is really cringe-worthy in this day and age!

 Use Instagram hashtags to boost your grow your audience and increase engagement

 The key to making Instagram work for you is to be smart about how you use the tools they’ve given you.
 Using hashtags more effectively will make sure that every content you share on Instagram will get more eyes on it, and this can translate to more engagement on your account!

 If you’re looking to maximise your Instagram presence and set yourself apart from the competition, you need to start using hashtags more effectively as part of your Instagram strategy.

 Is the thought of creating hashtag sets too overwhelming for you?
 We can help!
-We offer Instagram hashtag sourcing so you can be sure that you’re using the best hashtags for your brand.
+We offer Instagram hashtag sourcing so you can be sure that you’re using the best hashtags for your brand, and week 5 of our Instagram Savvy Online Course covers hashtags sourcing in depth.
 Get in touch with us today to find out more about how our copywriting and Instagram management services can help your Instagram stand out!